 You can learn more about signing a lease in a private seniors’ residence on the TAL’s website.

 Each month, you pay the total monthly rent set out in the lease.

 When it’s time to renew your lease, the residence might want to increase the rent or cost of personal services included in your lease.
 The residence must send you a written notice.
 You can refuse the change in writing within 30 days of receiving the notice.
 To learn more, see our article “Renewing a Residential Lease and Rent Increases”.

 Important!
 Newly constructed residences that have been open for less than five years may have different rules.
 Ask questions and read the lease carefully before signing.

 Quality and Safety Standards

 The government can inspect the residence at any time.
-You can get information about the residence and check whether it is certified on the government website (French only).
+You can get information about the residence and check whether it is certified on the MSSS website (French only).

-You have basic rights, including the right to be treated with dignity, respect for your privacy and live in a clean, safe environment.
+You have basic rights, including the right to be treated with dignity, respect for your privacy, and to live in a clean, safe environment.

 The residence must give you a copy of its code of ethics that spells out the conduct expected of staff toward residents.

-For problems about the quality of services, contact the service quality and complaints commissioner for your area.
+- the contact information for the service quality and complaints commissioner.